Zheludevaat/FFK-Book/README.md

 The pipeline coordinates several agents, each using the GPT‑4.1 model, with distinct roles.
 A `ResearchAgent` gathers facts and citations, feeding a `PromptBuilder` that crafts the exact instruction set for the `DraftWriter`.
-Drafts are checked by a `ReviewerAgent`, optionally rewritten once, and then committed via an `UpdaterAgent` that updates cached embeddings.
+Drafts are checked by a `ReviewerAgent`; if problems are found the `RewriterAgent` automatically applies one set of fixes before the user decides to proceed.
+Once accepted, an `UpdaterAgent` updates cached embeddings.
 Token budgets keep each call under half the model limits to avoid truncation.
+Summaries of each accepted draft are written to `drafts/summaries` and fed into future prompts for continuity.
+Once both parts of a chapter are complete, the `ReviewerAgent` performs a chapter checkpoint review to detect drift or contradictions.

+### Prompt Checklist

+Before building a drafting prompt, review the [prompt checklist](docs/prompt-checklist.md) to ensure all required elements are present.

 ## Closing Stories